Ceramic Dictionary

 ca: CONTENIDORS - Per a esmalt brut.

-Boxes for dirty glazes: Three boxes, each one has a different color which is the same as the glaze containers, so you know which one is right.
-They measure about 30×25cms and are to keep all the dirty glaze of each type, which has been brushed and scraped off prepared pieces, this system avoids mixing one glaze-base with another.
-They can have water added, be cleaned by passing them through a sieve and put back into the container to be used again.
+Boxes for dirty glazes: This system avoids mixing one glaze-base with another.
+Use three boxes, each one of a different color, the same color as its corresponding glaze container, so you know which is which.
+They measure about 30×25cms and are used to keep all the dirty glaze of each type that has been brushed and scraped off prepared pieces.
+Dirty glazes can have water added, be cleaned by passing them through a sieve and put back into the container to be used again.

 Boxing is packing bowls, cups and jars rim-to-rim and foot-to-foot while drying and when being bisque fired.
 This can be done when they are cheese-hard.
 It helps to stop warping while the clay is drying, as it slows down the process.